heartListeners/heartListener/README.md

 1.1 When you use your mobile phone number to register and log in, we will collect your [mobile phone number and mobile phone operator inforrmation] so as to provide you with quicklogin service.

-1.2 When you register HeartListener with a third-party account (such as Facebook, Apple ID), you need to authorize us to read the public information (nickname, avatar) you registered with the third party account.
+1.2 When you register SleepZ with a third-party account (such as Facebook, Apple ID), you need to authorize us to read the public information (nickname, avatar) you registered with the third party account.
 The third-party platform's handling of your personal information will be governed by the third-party's privacy policy.

 1.3 You can also choose to fill in or change your information according to your own needs, but if you do not provide such information, it will not affect your use of the product and related services (except for the user name, which is required for registration).

-1.4 If you have successfully registered your HeartListener account, we will display your personal information in the app.
+1.4 If you have successfully registered your SleepZ account, we will display your personal information in the app.